HassanAlmaimani/SOLAR/README.md

 # SOLAR: The AR Solar System 🪐

-A lightweight Android app that drops our solar system on your desk in augmented reality.
+### A lightweight Android app that conveniently brings our solar system into your room in augmented reality.
-Built with Unity + AR Foundation + ARCore.

 <img width="1261" height="720" alt="image" src="https://github.com/user-attachments/assets/e104faa0-61de-4bdc-a79c-d0150c1a4eaf" />